 Since leaving the Royal Navy in 2012, my psychology studies and a strong desire to help led me towards becoming a governor when my own daughter was still a pupil here in 2016.
-I live locally in Romsey with my family and also do voluntary work for Action for Pulmonary Fibrosis to support people with life limiting lung conditions.
-Once I complete the MSc in Health Psychology that I am currently studying, I hope to move into a second career in psychology as my daughter becomes increasingly independent.
+I live locally in Romsey with my family and also do voluntary work for Action for Pulmonary Fibrosis.
+I am currently completing a MSc in Health Psychology.

 I’ve been SEND governor throughout my time as a governor and also became Vice Chair in 2018/19 before taking on the Chair role in 2019/20.
 I hope to help our amazing school to continually aspire to achieve more!

-I became a Governor when my daughter was in Year 2 at Cupernham as I wanted to find out more about the school and education and utilise my HR skills, as I wasn’t working at the time.
+I became a Governor when my daughter was in Year 2 at Cupernham as I wanted to find out more about the school and education and to utilise my HR skills.
 I have been Chair of Governors and am now Vice Chair.
-I am currently responsible for monitoring Early Years and my favourite part of being a Governor is to come into school and see how the children are learning and having fun at school.
+My favourite part of being a Governor is to come into school and see how the children are learning and having fun at school.

 As a mum to 3 children, I am very interested in education and the development of children.
 My youngest child attended Cupernham Infant School and thoroughly enjoyed it and I loved the nurturing environment.
 I therefore welcomed the opportunity to get involved with the school as a Governor.